 .

-What to bring to the Preikestolen trail
+What to bring for the Preikestolen hike

 We bought our snacks the day before at SPAR Torget, which is conveniently located near the bus departure point in Stavanger.